French Swimming Federation: Historical

 After thirty years of hegemony on amateur sport, the strict vision of amateurism and the omnisports character of the UFSA no longer respond to developments in sport.
-The idea of the sport federation is in the air, but in fact, the status quo is privileged: the board of the USFSA Swimming Commission is still the governing body.
+The idea of the sport federation was in the air, but the status quo is privileged: the board of the USFSA Swimming Commission is still the governing body.
 This is how the FFN will become a "pretext" federation in order to evoke certain points that are considered essential, even urgent, for some French swimming officials.

 From the constituent meeting of February 8, 1919 an office is created.
 Maurice Joffrin is the active president, Mrs de la Meillale president. Émile Pasquignon Loubet, an industrialist in Oloron-Sainte-Marie, a sports patron, is named honorary president.
 Martha Bogaerts and Ms. Vannereau are vice-presidents, but Mr. Mainguet is the real vice-president.
 The posts of Treasurer and Secretary General are respectively assigned to Captain Louis Degraine and Mr. R. Saladin.
 The delegate for propaganda is: Marcel Delarbre.
 Among the members, Mrs Saladin.

 In 1921, the swimming commission of the former UFSA creates the French Federation of swimming and rescue; she competes with several other swimming associations.
 In 1938, she became the French Swimming Federation and agreed with the French Rescue and First Aid Federation to be the only leading body for amateur swimming in France.